 An earnings-related pension decision can be appealed to the Pension Appeal Court.
 There are separate rules regarding appeals in pension matters of the employees of the Bank of Finland, the Orthodox Church and the regional government of Åland.

-The decision of the Pension Appeal Court may be appealed to the Insurance Court.
-The decision of the Insurance Court may no longer be appealed.
+You can appeal a decision of the Pension Appeal Court to the Insurance Court.
+You cannot appeal a decision of the Insurance Court.

-The same appeals process applies to debiting imposed by the pension provider or the Finnish Centre for Pensions and the employer’s withholding of the employee’s pension contribution.
+The same appeal process applies to debiting imposed by the pension provider or the Finnish Centre for Pensions and the employer’s withholding of the employee’s pension contribution.

-A decision concerning the national pension is appealed to the Social Security Appeal Board Its decision may be appealed to the Insurance Court.
+You can appeal a decision concerning your national pension to the Social Security Appeal Board.
+You can appeal its decision to the Insurance Court.

-International pension decisions may be appealed in the country that issued the decision.
-The new EU regulation on social security (883/2004 and the implementing regulation 987/2009) came into force on 1 May 2010.
-It stipulates that issued decisions may be appealed immediately after receiving the decision.
-After the summary compiled of all decisions made in EU Member States, the insured may request that the decision of one or several countries be re-examined if the applicant finds that the decisions have a negative synergy on his pension rights.
+You can appeal an international pension decisions to the country that issued the decision.
+The EU Regulation on social security (883/2004) and the implementing regulation (987/2009) came into force on 1 May 2010.
+They stipulate that decisions that have been issued can be appealed immediately after getting the decision.
+After getting a summary of all decisions made in EU Member States (you have to request it from the Finnish Centre for Pensions), you can request that the decision of one or several countries be re-examined if you find that the decisions have a negative synergy on your pension rights.